gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Jaromir halted in front of Razi.  "*Auedje ne atarappa paurenatepe ke fe iuadje te?*" he demanded coldly.

-Razi smiled politely.  "*La*, my apologies, but I don't speak---"
+Razi smiled politely.  "*La*, my apologies, but I don't speak—"

 "Yes you do," the Hett said in angry Gandan-o.
 "Where is the stone?"